 So that you and your cat can enjoy walking on the leash with a harness, keep these tips in mind:

-• Cats have different movement patterns than dogs, so give your cat some space.
+• They have different movement patterns than dogs, so be careful not to rush them.

 • Choose quiet places for the first walks.
 Prefer meadow areas instead of busy streets and busy times of the day and avoid dog exercise areas.